 4. Employ the right personalities that fit your shop

-The caliber of barista you hire to work behind the counter will set the bar for the quality of coffee that your shop serves.
+The caliber of baristas you hire to work behind the counter will set the bar for the quality of coffee that your shop serves.
 Hiring and training the right people for the job is a monumental core element that will determine your business success.

 5. Hire the experts to do what they do